Location Leakage in Federated Signal Maps

 \section{Location DLG Attack}

 In Section \ref{sec:setup}, we model the problem within the online federated learning framework and we define the DLG attack that allows an honest-but-curious server to infer the whereabouts of the target user(s).
-In Section \ref{sec:analysis}, we provide analytical insights that explain the performance of the DLG attack for various user trajectories and tuning of various parameters, and also guide the algorithm design choices and recommendations.
+In Section \ref{sec:analysis}, we provide analytical insights that explain the performance of the DLG attack for various user trajectories and tuning of various parameters, and also guide our algorithm design choices.